cyberark/conjur/tutorials/policy/applications.md

 }
 {% endhighlight %}

-With the variable created, the next step is to load the password value so that we can demonstrate its retrieval later in the tutorial:
+The variable `db/password` has been created, but it doesn't contain any data.
+So the next step is to load the password value:

 {% include db-password.md %}